kd796/Apex-Srijan-D10-Commerce/readme.md

 # Drupal 8 KIT

-VMLY&R's Drupal 8 KIT is a distribution which helps build and maintain Drupal 8 projects.
+ATG-Global's Drupal 8 KIT is a distribution which helps build and maintain Drupal 8 projects.

 * [About KIT](#about-kit)